-As usual, one too few late-night junk food binges, and my weight had gone back up close to the same as when I started the 75 Hard challenge.
+As usual, one too few late-night junk food binges, and my scale had gone back up close to the same as when I started the 75 Hard challenge.

 I was still doing resistance training and weight lifting most days and still following a generally healthy diet, but that small percentage of me who wasn’t following the rules was REALLY not following the rules.

-So I realized I needed a new challenge to help me re-focus, and my search began.
+So I realized I needed a new challenge to help me re-focus and lose weight, and my search began.

 How I Decided Running 5k Everyday for A Month Was My Move

-I enjoy running to a degree (it’s my favorite cardiovascular exercise), but I usually wouldn’t have considered a challenge involving running 5k everyday.
+I enjoy running to a degree (it’s my favorite form of exercise, cardiovascular exercise at least), but I usually wouldn’t have considered a challenge involving running 5k a day.